Regulations

 Capital.com keeps its clients’ money in segregated bank accounts in accordance with our regulator’s rules on client money.
 In other words, your funds are held separately from our funds and are thus not exposed to any unexpected financial difficulties that may arise in the Company.
 The Company does not claim any entitlement to these funds, as they belong to you.

-Clients’ funds are spread across a number of prominent banks that are constantly reviewed to ensure they are in line with the Capital.com guidelines.
+Clients’ funds are spread across a number of prominent banks that are constantly reviewed to ensure they are in line with the Capital.com policies.

 Capital.com segregates all retail client funds from its own money in accordance with relevant regulations.
-Capital Com SV Investments Limited is a member of the Investor Compensation Fund (the “Fund”), which provides compensation for Retail Investors should Capital.com declare default.
+Capital Com SV Investments Limited and Capital Com Group Ltd are members of the Investor Compensation Fund (the “ICF”), which provide compensation for Retail Investors should Capital.com declare default.
+For further details please refer to the Investor Compensation Fund Policy here.

 The amount of the compensation payable to each client is calculated in accordance with the legal and contractual terms governing our relationship with the client, subject to the set-off rules applied for the calculation of the claims between the client and Capital.com.